 At the same time, automotive designers were thinking that maybe things went better with a Coke shape.

 This style of upsweep can be traced back to the days of separate wings or fenders.
-Many early ponton-bodied cars with fully-integrated wings used subtle pressed accent lines to represent the now-missing disparate body parts.
+Many early ponton-bodied cars with fully-integrated wings used subtle pressed accent lines to echo the curvaceousness of the now-missing disparate body parts.

 These raised character lines were utilized as far back as the 1947 Cisitalia and 1950 Buick and Cadillac.
 Many vehicles adopted this trend including the Mercedes Ponton, Fiat 600 and Volkswagen Karmann Ghia.